JohnReedLOL/Prototypal_C/README.md

     std::cout << i << std::endl; //  print 5.

-   The "has" function can check if an object has an element of a given type.
+ A "has" function can check if an object has an element of a given type.

  Example:

     std::cout << object.has("x") << std::endl; // true. object has element x